Do Mosquito Repellents Really Work?

 Natural mosquito repellents are typically essential oils such as lemon, eucalyptus, cinnamon or thyme.
 The theory is that mosquitoes, which hunt using both sight and smell, won’t want to approach such powerful odors.
 However, you should never use undiluted essential oils on your skin – for some, it may cause a severe allergic reaction.
 Instead, these essential oils should be diluted using a mild carrier oil (such as almond or sunflower oil).
 The key is to find the right balance – three to five drops of essential oil per fluid ounce of carrier oil is suggested.
 The downside to essential oils as natural repellents is in their effectiveness when compared to professional mosquito repellents.

 Click the button below to leave your information and we’ll be in touch with a free quote!

-Are Chemical Mosquito Repellents Safe?
+Are Professional Mosquito Repellents Safe?

 When it comes to preventing mosquito bites, there are a lot of different ways you can go.
-The consensus seems to be that chemical repellents are the most effective solution, but as always, it depends on your unique situation.
+The consensus seems to be that professional mosquito repellents are the most effective solution, but as always, it depends on your unique situation.
 Science is still trying to figure out why certain people get bitten more than others, and to find a perfect repellent solution that is safe for both humans and the environment.